 The answer isn’t as black and white as you might think, according to Dana Harrison, a nutritionist who spoke to The Daily Meal in an email interview.

 “Most people go for white meat because of its reputation of being a great source of lean protein,” the nutritionist behind Eats 2 Know, LLC said.
 “Low in calories, low in fat.”

 However, the calorie differences in the two cuts of meat are pretty minimal.
 In fact, a 3.5-ounce serving of any part of the turkey falls within a range of about 160 to 190 calories if you eat it without the skin.

-“Dark meat has almost the same amount of protein per ounce, but has gotten a bad rap due to its fat content,” she said.
+“Dark meat has almost the same amount of protein per ounce but has gotten a bad rap due to its fat content,” she said.
 “It’s time to debunk that.”

-“Instead of labeling foods as ‘good’ and ‘bad’ or having feelings of guilt and thinking, ‘I shouldn’t eat this,’ focus on mindful eating.
-Be present when you’re eating and listen to your hunger and satiating cues.”
+“Instead of labeling foods as ‘good’ and ‘bad’ or having feelings of guilt and thinking, ‘I shouldn’t eat this,’ focus on mindful eating,” she said.
+“Be present when you’re eating and listen to your hunger.”